ibm-cloud-docs/vpc/block_storage_vpc_key_rotation.md

 ### Before you begin
 {: #vpc-key-rotation-api-prereqs}

 [Set up the {{site.data.keyword.keymanagementserviceshort}} API service](/docs/key-protect?topic=key-protect-set-up-api).
 When you set up the service, you establish your service and authentication credentials.
-This step includes generating an IBM Cloud IAM access token used to authenticate your requests to the API service.
+This step includes generating an IBM Cloud IAM access token that is used to authenticate your requests to the API service.

 Retrieve the instance ID that uniquely identifies your Key Protect service instance and the API endpoint.
 For more information, see [Prerequisites for key rotation](#prerequisites-byok-key-rotation).